 Using power of attorney, you assign a person—called the agent—to represent you—referred to as the principal.
 Before signing any legal documents, you should become familiar with the different types of POAs and how they can serve you.

-With a general power of attorney, you can assign an individual to handle all of your business, including your financial accounts.
+With a general power of attorney, you can assign an individual to handle your business, including your financial accounts.
 This individual (agent) has the authority to conduct business, sign documents, and pay bills on behalf of the principal.

-This type of POA you may wish to use if you need the agent’s services for only a brief period.
+You may wish to use this type of POA if you need the agent’s services for only a brief period.
 It grants the agent considerable power over your life, so you may want to set limits initially.

 Durable powers of attorney typically take effect immediately after being signed.
 This means the agent has the authority to carry out your instructions should you become incapable.
-However, the power of attorney in question expires when the principle dies.
+However, the power of attorney in question expires when the principal dies.

-Conditional POAs (also called “springing POAs”) only go into effect when a specific condition is met, such as the principal becomes incompetent or otherwise incapable of managing their affairs.
+Conditional POAs (also called “springing POAs”) only go into effect when a specific condition is met, such as when the principal becomes incompetent or otherwise incapable of managing their affairs.
 Therefore, it’s crucial to ensure clear guidelines for the conditions under which this type of POA takes effect.

-However, once the principal can no longer make knowledgeable, informed choices on their own behalf, specific steps must be taken to override an existing power of attorney and appoint a new agent to carry out the necessary duties.
-This will require someone like a court-appointed guardian or other interested parties, such as a family member or very close friend, to petition the court to end the current POA.
+However, once the principal can no longer make knowledgeable, informed choices on their behalf, specific steps must be taken to override an existing power of attorney and appoint a new agent to carry out the necessary duties.
+This will require someone like a court-appointed guardian or other interested parties, such as a family member or close friend, to petition the court to end the current POA.

 A qualified estate attorney should be able to help with this process.